abeerahq/DATA-690-WANG/assignment_01/Course-Notes.md

 **Duck Typing** - Often you may not care about the type of an object but rather only whether it has certain methods or behavior.

+**Module** - a file with the .py extension containing Python code.

+**Mutable objects** -  means that the object or values that they contain can be modified

+**Immutable** - like strings and tuples

+**Scalar** - numerical data, strings, boolean (True or False) values, and dates and time.
+These “single value” types are sometimes called scalar types.